 Sandra Simich was born in Dubrovnik, Croatia.
 In the former Yugoslavia, she received a Bachelor of Music Degree in Piano Performance, and studied with Marian Mika, Slava Gabrielov, and Irina Tchukovskaya, winner of the Tchaikovsky Competition.
 An established pianist she appears regularly as a soloist, recitalist, and chamber musician in California and Europe.
 She performed as an artist in residence at the International Peace Conference in Croatia and with The Tamalpais Trio for the International Red Cross relief efforts in Kosovo.

-Simply click on the link below and get free digital liner notes to 'Seven Serenades for Scalloped Fretboard Guitar.'
-This extensive 18 page document includes lessons in Indian raga and sheet music from the recording!
-Then send a short email to firstname.lastname@example.org describing what you learned about music from reading the notes, along with which concert you can attend.
-Best short answer wins a pair of tickets and will be quoted on the Ancient Future web site next to the digital liner note download link.
+Simply click on the following link to learn about 'Seven Serenades for Scalloped Fretboard Guitar.'
+Then send a short email to email@example.com describing what you learned about music, along with which concert you can attend.
+Best short answer wins a pair of tickets.

 Contests open to subscribers only.
 If you are not already receiving this newsletter, please subscribe before entering: